Joessem/bobby285271/README.md

 - ... an undergraduate (class of 2023) majoring in software engineering in South China Normal University.
 - ... a member of Anthon Open Source Community and SCNU Software Association.
-- ... learning & making operating systems!
-- ... maintaining SCNU Online Judge!
+- ... main developer and maintainer of SCNU Online Judge (version 2020.x).

 ✨ Learn more about me on https://aosc.io/people/~bobby285271/ !